dtinth/tailwind-search/README.md

 ## Development

 - **No build system needed.** Just clone the Git repository, open `index.html` file in your browser.
 Edit, save and refresh.
+Append `?dev=1` to URL to load full Tailwind CSS file.

 ## Usage in Node